Table of Contents

 1. What is Branding?

-When it comes to branding, many will rush to define the term with logos, website designs, social popularity, and promotional campaigns.
+When it comes to branding, many will rush to define the term with logo design, website designs, social popularity, and promotional campaigns.

 But yet, no matter how unfavourable it is for marketers around the world, a brand has nothing to do with actions that you can measure.